gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 http://example.gitlab.com/namespace/project/badges/branch/build.svg
 ```

+Awesome!
+You started using CI in GitLab!

 ## Examples

 Visit the [examples README][examples] to see a list of examples using GitLab
 CI with various languages.

-## Next steps

-Awesome!
-You started using CI in GitLab!

-Next you can look into doing more with the CI.
-Many people are using GitLab
-to package, containerize, test and deploy software.

-Visit our various languages examples at <https://gitlab.com/groups/gitlab-examples>.

 [runner-install]: https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/tree/master#installation
 [blog-ci]: https://about.gitlab.com/2015/05/06/why-were-replacing-gitlab-ci-jobs-with-gitlab-ci-dot-yml/